 Bush Tucker Garden

 Winthrop Primary School is creating an Aboriginal Bush Tucker garden as part of the student's study of Indigenous Australians.
-Many students including Annie Chua's year 2 students have been involved in selecting and planting native edible plants.
-Dot Davies and Steve our Gardener worked hard prior to planting to remove existing bushes, prepare the ground and purchase new plants.
+Year 2 students have been involved in selecting and planting native edible plants.
+The year 2 Teahcers and our Gardener have worked hard prior to planting to remove existing bushes, prepare the ground and purchase new plants.
 This project aims to increase awareness of our cultural heritage and to value the importance of our Aboriginal history.
 With luck, these plants will develop into beautiful bushes and produce edible products for our enjoyment.